syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Linux.md

 ---
-title: Convert PowerPoint to PDF in Linux | Syncfusion
+title: Convert PowerPoint to Image in Linux | Syncfusion
-description: Convert PowerPoint to PDF in Linux using .NET Core PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
+description: Convert PowerPoint to image in Linux using .NET Core PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
 platform: file-formats
 control: PowerPoint
 documentation: UG
 ---

-# Convert PowerPoint to PDF in Linux
+# Convert PowerPoint to Image in Linux

 Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **convert a PowerPoint to PDF in .NET Core application on Linux**.
+Using this library, you can **convert a PowerPoint to image in .NET Core application on Linux**.

-## Steps to convert PowerPoint to PDF in .NET Core application on Linux
+## Steps to convert PowerPoint to Image in .NET Core application on Linux

 Step 1: Execute the following command in **Linux terminal** to create a new .NET Core Console application.